Your Data Onboarding Process is Broken - Here's How to Fix It

 6. Custom glue code

 Creating custom glue code is unsustainable, especially if you want to stay competitive as a business.
-Using automated data onboarding tools, your team can spend less time and energy writing custom code and more time building new product features or functions.
+With automated data onboarding solutions, your team can spend less time and energy writing custom code and more time building new product features or functions.

 7. Internal bottlenecks

 A slow customer data onboarding process can relay their time to value.
 For example, let's say your sales team finally landed a new customer after months of work, and they are ready to start using your software immediately.
 This means your developers have to drop whatever task they're doing to onboard the customer's data into your systems.
 Add in the time to wrangle, clean, and import that data, and you're likely looking at a several months long process.